sneg55/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 cover: /images/blog/1_vli9y75nD1bRN3f2DOzZNA.png
 canonical: https://medium.com/bzxnetwork/how-decentralized-is-defi-a-framework-for-classifying-lending-protocols-a34f02c14f5c
 author: Kistner
+metadescription: "Presented here is a description of prominent DeFi lending protocols and a framework for understanding the degree of decentralization of each."
+intro: "Presented here is a description of prominent DeFi lending protocols and a framework for understanding the degree of decentralization of each."
 ---
 _Thanks to Brendan Forster of Dharma, Robert Leshner of Compound, Nik Kunkel of MakerDAO, Antonio Juliano of dYdX, Varun Deshpande of Nuo, and Emilio Frangella of AAVE for input on their respective sections._